-A circular economy approach needs to be implemented and invested in at all levels of society, starting with you.
-A circular economy is a “system in which all materials and components are kept at their highest value at all times and waste is designed out of the system”.
-If just the raw materials from 1.46 billion smartphones manufactured in 2017 were recycled they would be worth $11.5 billion.
-A circular economy for electronics could reduce the costs for consumers by 7% by 2030 and 14% by 2040.
-Recycling metals is 2 to 10 times more energy efficient and cheaper than mining.
-That savings will ultimately trickle down to the consumer.
-Reducing the need for mining will also help to remove a source of funding for groups perpetuating inhumane practices by exploiting the resources and people of certain regions.
 The simple fact is we are struggling to find ways to deal with the waste we produce.
-The practices of yesterday are no longer viable as China and other countries have banned imports of US garbage.
-We cannot continue to bury our trash or ship it to other countries for them to deal with, we have to re-use what we can or we will literally be up to our eyeballs in trash.
+The practices of yesterday are no longer viable as China, and other countries have banned US garbage imports.
+We cannot continue to bury our trash or ship it to other countries for them to deal with.
+We have to re-use what we can, or we will be up to our eyeballs in waste.
 The beautiful thing about this scenario is we, the consumer, ultimately guide companies.
-Stop and think the next time you are buying or disposing of electronics.
-Your choice, however small it may seem, matters.
+Stop and think the next time you buy or dispose of electronics—however small it may seem, your choice matters.